|Getting Started with WeBWorK

 With WeBWorK you can do problems of a computational nature, and I can focus on giving important feedback on your (shorter!) main exercises homework.

 - WeBWorK generates different numbers in a problem for each student,

 so I can make sure everyone is understanding the material, not just copying answers.

 - The system makes it very easy for students to stay in touch with me.

-While I would love it if the whole class could come to my office hours and problem sessions every week,
+While I would love it if the whole class could come to my office hours several times a week,

 I recognize that this is not always possible.
 But everyone can email me for help on a WeBWorK problem.

 No. While the system does record the number of attempts for each student, I will not take this into account for your grade.

 The only thing that matters for WeBWorK assignments is how many correct answers you have.